How Many Sprays Of Perfume (How Much Is Too Much?)

 We mentioned earlier how essential it is to spray perfume on the pulse points to promote longevity.

-The pulse points will warm up the fragrance, allowing it to emit a pleasant aroma, and ensure you don’t need to re-spray.
+The pulse points will warm the fragrance, allowing it to emit a pleasant aroma and ensuring you don’t need to re-spray.

 Common areas to apply perfume are the wrists, behind the ears or knees, the collarbone, or even the elbows.